Like U Like

-"Like U Like" is a song by the British recording artist Aggro Santos featuring the Girls Aloud member Kimberley Walsh.
+"Like U Like" is a song by British recording artist Aggro Santos featuring Girls Aloud member Kimberley Walsh.
 The song was written by Steve Mac, Wayne Hector, and Aggro Santos and produced by Mac for his first album, AggroSantos.com (2011).
 After Santos mentioned to Gary Barlow that he was interested in making a duet with Walsh, Barlow contacted her and arranged their duet.
 Originally, Walsh's part was sung by a male.
 The song uses synthesiser noises while Walsh's voice was described by reviewers as sultry and monotone.

 The song received mixed reviews from critics complimenting the synthesiser noises but criticising Walsh's contribution to the song.
 An accompanying music video, directed by the Lennox Brothers, shows Santos trying to win Walsh's affections during speed dating.
 It was noted that Walsh looked like her bandmate Cheryl Cole.
 The single entered at number eight and thirteen on the UK Singles Chart and Irish Singles Chart, respectively.